Hgh2017/Hgh_ML/README.md

 # Hgh_ML
-this is the first time for me to use github, so i am excited and this project is about ML that i am learing.
+this is the first time for me to use github, so I am excited and this project is about ML that I am learing.
+I am still learning how to use github, fighting!